What’s in This Article

 Use Contactless or Oyster

 Tapping a card or phone is the smartest way to pay.
-Cash is no longer accepted on most transport.
+Cash is no longer accepted on most London transport.

 Follow these rules for the best rates: